 As the service body develops consensus on group priorities, the budget provides a framework to accomplish the following goals:

 - Strengthen the service body and/or member’s sense of ownership and involvement

 - Give the board, committees, and representatives of the service bodies clear direction on the suggested activities for the year

 - Help the service body operate without fear of financial insecurity

-According to Concept Twelve, section (b), “Sufficient operating funds, plus an ample reserve, shall be OA’s prudent financial principle.”
+According to Concept Twelve, section (b), “sufficient operating funds, plus an ample reserve, shall be OA’s prudent financial principle.”
 To continue providing services, Overeaters Anonymous service bodies need to have budgets based on past experience, as well as on current and projected income.
-A prudent reserve is an emergency fund or savings that allow OA service bodies to carry the message of recovery, even if projected income is not met.
+A prudent reserve is an emergency fund or savings that allows OA service bodies to carry the message of recovery, even if projected income is not met.
 The amount may be determined by figuring operational expenses for a given period of time—for example, one to six months.
 Expenses include such things as rent, telephone, postage, printing, utilities, and salaries, if applicable.
 The fund should be periodically reviewed to make sure it meets the present and projected needs of the group or service body.

 Creating the Budget

 Organizations use budgets to agree on how to spend resources in a given fiscal year.
 It is important to understand the differences between fixed and variable spending, in case of a catastrophic financial event.
 The service body may ask the treasurer or a budget committee to draft the proposal.
 The process involves estimating future income and expenses.